 Remember the days before frozen cappuccino’s, when sub-zero chocolately goodness flowed out the back of an ice cream truck?
 For me, it was always a toss up between a Fudgcicle and an ice blue abominable snowman foot with gumball toenails.
 I love those memories, but I definitely don’t feel the same way about the ingredients in those popsicles.

 Fortunately, there is a healthier way to capture the joy of frosty goodness on a hot summer day.
 These homemade fudge pops are luxuriously creamy and so delicious.
 They’re naturally sweetened and full of nourishing fats from silky, chocolately cocoa butter and anti-oxidant rich avocado.

 Yep, avocado.
-If you’ve never experienced the creamy goodness of avocado in a fudge pop or these key lime popsicles, you’re in for a treat.
+If you’ve never experienced the creamy goodness of avocado in a fudge pop, rich chocolate pudding or or these key lime popsicles, you’re in for a treat.
 (As a bonus, using avocado instead of milk or cream makes this dessert dairy-free, which is one of the most frequent requests I receive.)

 One last thing: If you happen to run out of popsicle molds and have some of the mixture leftover, store it in the fridge overnight and the next day you’ll have a yummy chocolate mousse!

 Homemade Fudge Pops

 - 1 cup full-fat coconut milk (how to make your own coconut milk)